 Can you eat while wearing Invisalign® aligners?
-How about chewing gum? -
+How about chewing gum?

 a) You might damage your aligners.

-If you do try to eat food while wearing your removable braces, it’s unlikely that you’ll find the experience all that easy, or satisfying.
+If you do try to eat food while wearing your aligners, it’s unlikely that you’ll find the experience all that easy, or satisfying.

 c) You’ll still need to clean your aligners.

 Even if you don’t take your aligners out to eat, once you’ve finished your meal or snack you absolutely will have to remove them so you can clean them Recommended methods., along with your teeth too.

 - Any debris that’s accumulated in and around your aligners will be unsightly and foul.